Dalmatia 2023: price observations from the field

 Context

-While many blame inflation, a 10% inflation rate cannot explain the 40-50% price increases on various products.
-In busy tourist hotspots of Dalmatia, prices even soar to 100% and beyond.
-The adoption of the euro plays a role but is not the only factor.
+Many blame inflation, but 10% inflation doesn’t explain 40-50% price increases on products.
+In busy tourist spots in Dalmatia, prices hit 100% and higher.
+Euro adoption matters, but it’s not the only cause.

 Reading

-The choice becomes straightforward when Dalmatia costs €2,600 instead of the previous year’s €1,600.
-Add road tolls and EU-mandated fuel prices, and the comparison with an all-inclusive resort in Egypt for €3,200 including flights and meals becomes real.
+The choice is clear when Dalmatia costs €2,600 instead of last year’s €1,600.
+Add road tolls and EU-mandated fuel prices.
+Compare that to an all-inclusive resort in Egypt for €3,200 including flights and meals.

 Notes

-Campsites are massively transforming into glamping resorts.
-Reservation costs for a patch of grass run up to €100.
-Those wishing to avoid price increases must compare providers or seek alternatives off the beaten track.
+Campsites are turning into glamping resorts.
+A grass pitch reservation costs up to €100.
+People who want to avoid price increases have to compare providers or find places off the beaten track.

 John van der Velden